moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 </details>

-The EXPLAIN plan shows the total there are `9211` partitions that will need to be scanned.
+The EXPLAIN plan shows that there are a total of `9211` partitions that will need to be scanned.
 The estimation warehouse diagram has guidelines for 8,000 and 16,000 multi-partitions.

 We'll start with the `L` warehouse.